Tachytaenius/Alive/docs/chunks.md

 Chunks are loaded from file or generated when they are inside the smaller loading radius, only ticked when within that radius, and unloaded when they reach the larger unloading radius.

+You can't iterate over the loaded chunks list for processing as it is not deterministically ordered.

 ## Fields

 - `x`: (Not saved) Chunk x position in chunks, not tiles or pixels.